dekuNukem/duckyPad/starting_fresh.md

 ## Try It Out!

-* Unmount the SD Card from PC
+* Unmount the SD Card

 * Pop it back in duckyPad